Eklektisk/chess-engine/README.md

 When running your program, either move libchessengine.so to a valid folder or prepend `LD_LIBRARY_PATH=<path_to_folder/chessengine>` to your application.

 #### As a Static Library ####
-Compile the code as a shared library,...
+Compile the code as a static library,...
 ```make
 make static
 ```